EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ### Santurce and La Placita in San Juan
 Santurce is a vibrant urban neighborhood, pulsating with art, music, and nightlife in the well-known "La Placita".
 Our AirBnb, in Santurce, was fairly close to La Placita and we decided to walk there.
 We chose a random restaurant, [Sea Señor La Placita](https://maps.app.goo.gl/yW37QqW5wVG4Cj25A), that was very nice (and had decent drinks and food).

-This was not our favourite If you stay in S
+We are not party girls, so this place was fun but we could not have partied all night like some do.
+However, it was a nice evening and we recommend you chek the place for the atmosphere.

+We were glad our airbnb was far enough from La Placita so the noise would not bother us.

 ![placita](https://github.com/EstelleGvl/Around-the-World/blob/main/assets/img/puertorico/PXL_20240112_235833279.MP.jpg?raw=true)